nanoc/nanoc.app/content/docs/tutorial.md

 title: "Tutorial"
 ---

-This tutorial should take approximately twenty minutes to complete.
+This tutorial takes approximately twenty minutes to complete.
 You need three things in order to follow the tutorial:

 a working nanoc installation
 : Check out the [Install](/install/) page for details on how to install Ruby, Rubygems and nanoc.